-(2006) as a proxy for the country-level institutions.
+We further test whether the role of insider trading restrictions documented in the previous subsection is influenced by the strength of country-level institutional infrastructure.
+We use the legal origin dummy variable from La Porta et al. (1998) and La Porta et al. (2006) as a proxy for the country-level institutions.
 We estimate equations (8) and (9) in civil law countries (LO = 0) and common law countries (LO = 1) separately to test our third hypothesis.

-Columns (3) and (4) of Table 9 present the regression estimates of equation (9), with the interaction term $ITR \times |DA|$.
-While we continue to find that the coefficient a_1 is positive and insignificant, the coefficient on the interaction term (a_3) is found to be negatively significant only for the sample of firms in countries with common law legal origin (value = -0.024).
+Columns (3) and (4) of Table 8 present the regression estimates of equation (9), with the interaction term $ITR \times |DA|$ .
+While we continue to find that the coefficient $a_1$ is positive and insignificant, the coefficient on the interaction term $(a_3)$ is found to be negatively significant only for the sample of firms in countries with common law legal origin (value = -0.023).
+Therefore, we provide additional evidence to suggest that the reinforcing role played by insider trading restrictions on the switching effect is more pronounced for firms in countries characterized by stronger legal regime and institution, highlighting the differential role played by insider trading restrictions in shaping corporate financial reporting quality.